Occurred: June 2010-2016

 We entered the building and while we were waiting in line to see a receptionist my mom handed me some papers as she fished around her purse for my health card.
 I looked at the papers.
 They were covered in red ink and bright, imposing stamps.
 One line stood out.
 Malignant tumor, it said, in bold letters.
-I knew why we were there now.
 All I remember thinking is: Oh, shit.
 What was going to happen to me?
 Would I need radiation?
 Would I need chemotherapy?
 Was I going to lose my beautiful head of hair?
-(I was an unabashedly vain teenager, okay.)
+(I was an unabashedly vain teenager.)

 We met with a surgeon.
 He was an old man with a stethoscope around his neck.
 He sat in an office chair and held a big stack of papers in his spottled, vascular hands as he talked.
 Testicular cancer.
 Surgery four days from now.
 They needed to remove my entire right testicle.
 And before the surgery, I needed tests done.

 I was ushered into another room and they took blood samples.
 Then into another room where a nurse stuck me with suction cups and took readings.
 She warned me that pulling the cups off my legs was going to hurt because they were going to take my leg hair with them.
 She pulled.
 No hair came off.
 She was shocked.
 Apparently my leg hair is as stubborn as I am.